On the Use of Auxiliary Variables in Multilevel Regression and Poststratification: Methodology

 Current approaches for inferences with nonprobability survey samples assume that the relevant auxiliary information is available from a reference probability survey sample~\citep{elliott-valliant17,wu2018,Yang:Kim20,Kim:Tam20}.
-In practice, the reference probability sample may be too small to fully recover the required population characteristics, as shown in Figure~\ref{inte}.
+In practice, the reference probability sample may be too small to fully recover the required population characteristics.
 Another issue is empty cells that can occur in either nonprobability samples or the reference sample, ignoring which may lead to biased population estimates.
-Most MRP applications treat the population cell counts $N_j$'s from external sample data as fixed and ignore the sampling uncertainty.
-We would like to generate synthetic population information if it is unknown, as a data integration framework in Figure~\ref{inte} on the use of auxiliary information in MRP.
+Most existing MRP applications treat the population cell counts $N_j$'s from large-scale external data (e.g., ACS and CPS) as fixed and ignore the sampling uncertainty.
+We would like to generate synthetic population information if it is unknown or estimated from a small reference sample, as a data integration framework on the use of auxiliary information in MRP.
 The general MRP estimator for the population mean would be

 where both $\hat{N}_j$ and $\tilde{\theta}_j$ are estimates.